shetharp/arpitsheth/README.md

     <strong>Deployment details</strong>
   </summary>

-  This website is deployed using GitHub Pages.
+  - This website is deployed using GitHub Pages.

-  The domain provider for `arpitsheth.com` is configured to point to GitHub's domain name servers.
+  - The domain provider for `arpitsheth.com` is configured to point to GitHub's domain name servers.
     The domain `arpitsheth.com` is added to the `CNAME` file in the root directory of the repo, which lets GitHub's DNS know to serve this website for that domain.

-  There is currently no CI/CD process for automatic deployments.
+  - There is currently no CI/CD process for automatic deployments.
-  You must follow the steps below to deploy and publish your changes.
+    You must follow the steps below to deploy your changes.
 </details>

 1. Once you are done making changes, it's a good idea to test them with a production build.